-The main advantage of solid bamboo flooring is that it is eco-friendly, natural and characterful looking flooring product, and it is possible to sand down and refinish solid bamboo planks in order to refresh them or repair damage.
+The main advantage of solid bamboo flooring is that it is eco-friendly.
+Bamboo floors are natural and full of character and it’s possible to sand down and refinish solid bamboo planks in order to freshen them up or repair damage.

 Horizontal and Vertical

-With vertical bamboo flooring, the bamboo stalks are laid out vertically and the result is a plank that does not have “knuckles” but rather is more uniform in nature with a striped aspect to it.
+With vertical bamboo flooring, the bamboo stalks are laid out vertically and the result is a plank that does not have “knuckles” and is more uniform in nature with a striped aspect to it.
 The picture below demonstrates this well.

 Aside from the differences aesthetically, there is little else that differentiates horizontal and vertical bamboo: they both have a similar level of hardness and tend to be similar in price.

 With strand woven bamboo flooring, rather than gluing the strips of bamboo together in one direction or the other, strands of bamboo fiber are actually woven together.
 The process results in a look that is a little less “busy” than the stripy vertical bamboo and, unlike horizontal bamboo, no “knuckles” are visible.